 There are many factors that determine who will suffer from teenage acne, and I’ve yet to meet a teenager who doesn’t get the occasional breakout or blackhead.
 Genetics, hygiene, diet, and sleep can all influence teenage skin, but there are a few key ways we can help.

-5 Teenage Skin Care Tips
+5 Skin Care Tips for Teens

 During the hormonal changes of puberty, oil glands go into overdrive and produce excess oil.
 This oil mixes with dead skin, dirt, makeup, sunscreen, and can clog pores.
 Twice daily cleansing is essential.
 Gel and foam cleansers work much better than cream cleansers at keeping skin clean.
+Look for cleansers that contain either salicylic acid or benzoyl peroxide if breakouts are more than occasional.

 2. Pay attention to diet

 It may not be completely true that ‘we are what we eat.’
 But what we eat definitely affects our skin.
 Certain foods produce inflammation in our body, and acne is inflammation.
 Processed foods, excessive dairy and refined sugars all should be consumed minimally when battling acne.
+What we put inside our body will surely affect how our skin behaves.

 3. Hair Care

 Bacteria can penetrate the skin through cracks and openings in the skin’s surface, so drying out skin is not always ideal at preventing breakouts.
 Keep skin hydrated with a light moisturizer.
+Look for oil free moisturizer if you have oily skin.

 5. Spot Treat

 Clay masks are great at drawing out clogged pores and bacteria.
 Use a spot treatment with alpha hydroxy acid, salicylic acid, benzoyl peroxide, or other rapid exfoliator whenever needed.
+A mask 1-3 times a week can greatly improve skin condition.

 Bonus!
 Seek help